-- (1) Unless a pathologist otherwise determines in exceptional cases, such as murder, Sudden Unexpected Death in Infancy or other suspicious circumstances, the member attending to the body of a deceased person at the mortuary at either the Royal Hobart or Launceston General Hospital and the mortuary attendant is to remove all clothing from the deceased, thoroughly search the clothing and make a list of all valuables, money and other property found.
-The list is to be signed by the member and the mortuary attendant. - (2) Soiled, damaged or contaminated clothing and the clothing from the bodies of persons recovered from the water, unless required by a pathologist or investigating members owing to suspicious circumstances surrounding the death, should be disposed of in the incinerator at the hospital after permission of the coroner or the relatives has been obtained. - (3) The procedure prescribed in this section does not apply in the case of a patient who dies at either hospital.
-In such cases, normal routine hospital procedure is applicable.
+- (2) Soiled, damaged or contaminated clothing and the clothing from the bodies of persons recovered from the water, unless required by a Forensic Pathologist or investigating members owing to suspicious circumstances surrounding the death, should be disposed of at the mortuary after permission of the coroner or the relatives has been obtained. - (3) The procedure prescribed in this section does not apply in the case of a patient who dies at hospital.
+In such cases, normal routine hospital procedure is applicable. - (4) Guidelines section titled 'Clothing' relates.

-4.2.6 PROPERTY OF DECEASED PERSONS
+4.2.6 PROPERTY / EXHIBITS

-- (1) All property taken by members from bodies of deceased persons or which otherwise comes into their possession is to be dealt with as required by this Manual. - (2) Such property should not be released to any person without the approval of the coroner's associate. - (3) An entry should be made on Police coronial files showing the disposition of all property found with a deceased person.
+- (1) All property taken by members from bodies of deceased persons or property otherwise seized as evidence as part of the coronial investigation, is to be dealt with as required by the TPM and Coroners Act 1995. - (2) Such property should not be released to any person without the approval Coroner through the Coroner's Associate. - (3) An entry should be made on coronial files showing the disposition of all property found with a deceased person, or otherwise collected as part of the coronial investigation. - (4) Guidelines sections titled 'Bagging and Transport of Deceased Person from Scene to Mortuary', 'Clothing' and 'Further tasks of the police officer in the mortuary' relates